-It should be noted that inter-dealer trade modifies for reporting-only purposes should continue to be submitted to NSCCTRRS (RTTM) until the trade is no longer on the RTTM system, after which time the trade modify should be directed to NSCCREGO.
+It should be noted that inter-dealer trade modifies for reporting-only purposes should be submitted to NSCCTRRS (RTTM) until the trade is no longer on the RTTM system, after which time the trade modify should be directed to NSCCREGO.
 RTTM sends the participant an MT518 Settlement Disposition Message to inform it when the trade will no longer be stored on RTTM.
-Generally speaking, trades will remain on RTTM as follows (see Appendix C of NSCC's May 30, 2003 New Service Bulletin, "NSCC Real-Time Matching for Corporates, Municipals and UITs" (on www.ficc.com) for details):
+Generally speaking, trades remain on RTTM as follows (see Appendix C of NSCC's May 30, 2003 New Service Bulletin, "NSCC Real-Time Matching for Corporates, Municipals and UITs" (on www.dtcc.com) for details):

-- All matched trades, other than comparison-only, will be available for regulatory modifies through end-of-day delivery date (anticipated actual settlement date). - Comparison-only matched trades will be available through end-of-day contractual settlement date. - Unmatched inter-dealer trades that are not DK'd or "pending" will remain on RTTM through the end-of-day submission day + 2.

-If a trade was not initially reported to RTTM or if it has been purged from RTTM (see below), RTTM will reject any Modification or Cancel message directed to RTTM.
-RTTM will reject such messages if they have either of the following values:
+- All matched trades, other than comparison-only, are available for regulatory modifies through end-of-day delivery date (anticipated actual settlement date). - Comparison-only matched trades are available through end-of-day contractual settlement date. - Unmatched inter-dealer trades that are not DK'd or "pending" remain on RTTM through the end-of-day submission day + 2. - If a trade was not initially reported to RTTM or if it has been purged from RTTM (see below), RTTM rejects any Modification or Cancel message directed to RTTM.
+RTTM rejects such messages if they have either of the following values - :70E::TPRO//DEST01 - :70E::TPRO//DEST01/DEST02 - If the trade is not in RTTM, a Modification or Cancel message intended for RTRS must be directed to RTRS (DEST 02) only.
+See Section 1.6 for more on the options for recording regulatory changes in one or both systems.

-:70E::TPRO//DEST02

-:70E::TPRO//DEST01/DEST02